1976 Italian general election

 The 1976 Italian general election was held in Italy on 20 June 1976.
 It was the first election after the voting age was lowered to 18.

-The Christian Democracy remained stable with around 38% of votes, Enrico Berlinguer's Italian Communist Party made a great jump winning 7 points more than four years before: this result, which was quite homogeneous in the entire society because confirmed by the electors of the age-restricted Senate, began to show the possibility of a future change of the Italian government leadership.
-All minor parties lost many votes to the DC in the attempt to fight the Communist progress: between them, the historic Italian Liberal Party was nearly annihilated.
-Two new leftist forces made their debut in this election: the ultra-liberal Radical Party, which had led a successful referendum on divorce, and the far-left Trotskyist Proletarian Democracy.
+Christian Democracy (DC) won roughly the same number of votes as it had four years ago.
+The Italian Communist Party performed well, winning seven percent more votes than the previous election, while minor parties lost votes to the Christian Democrats due to fears of communism.
+The historic Italian Liberal Party was nearly annihilated.
+Two new parties made their debut in this election: the liberal Radical Party, which had led a successful referendum on divorce, and the far-left Trotskyist Proletarian Democracy.

 Electoral system

 The pure party-list proportional representation had traditionally become the electoral system for the Chamber of Deputies.
 Italian provinces were united in 32 constituencies, each electing a group of candidates.
 At constituency level, seats were divided between open lists using the largest remainder method with Imperiali quota.
-Remaining votes and seats were transferred at national level, where they were divided using the Hare quota, and automatically distributed to best losers into the local lists.
+Remaining votes and seats were transferred at the national level, where they were divided using the Hare quota, and automatically distributed to best losers into the local lists.

-For the Senate, 237 single-seat constituencies were established, even if the assembly had risen to 315 members.
-The candidates needed a landslide victory of two thirds of votes to be elected, a goal which could be reached only by the German minorities in South Tirol.
-All remained votes and seats were grouped in party lists and regional constituencies, where a D'Hondt method was used: inside the lists, candidates with the best percentages were elected.
+For the Senate, 237 single-seat constituencies were established.
+Candidates could be elected in such constituencies by winning a supermajority of votes.
+The only candidates elected this way were German minority candidates in South Tirol.
+All remaining votes and seats were grouped in party lists and regional constituencies, where a D'Hondt method was used: on the lists, candidates with the best percentages were elected.